Sandremss/Actionscript-Source-Obfuscator/README.md

 6. -help | display available commands

-Tips:
+**Tips n Tricks:**

--When using unique names you don't need a large number for the name length, a length of 4 already gives 13 million possibilities.
+- When using unique names you don't need a large number for the name length, a length of 4 already gives 13 million possibilities.

--If you want individual classes, packages, or variables not obfuscated you have to use the GUI mode and deselect them.
+- If you want individual classes, packages, or variables not obfuscated you have to use the GUI mode and deselect them.

--The more .AS files it has the more it can obfuscate, as it works with references.
+- The more .AS files it has the more it can obfuscate, as it works with references.
 If you make use of a library and have the source code of it, you should include those .as files to get better obfuscation.

--The obfuscation will break on dynamically typed fields, always type those things or exclude them from the renaming process.
+- The obfuscation will break on dynamically typed fields, always type those things or exclude them from the renaming process.
 **!!!NOTE!!!** THIS WILL GENERATE RUNTIME ERRORS OTHERWISE!

+so change:

+	array[0].unsafeCall();

+to:

+	MyClass( array[0] ).safeCall

+- **Local / anymous functions explained:**

+Local and anymous functions won't have their variables renamed, this is not a problem as your swf will not store these names.
+However it may generate name conflicts.
+Take a look at the following example:

+	class A {
+		var a:int, b:int;
+		public function A() {
+			var a:String;
+			a = "a"; //won't be renamed (in nolocalvar mode) this.a = 4; //will be renamed
+			var c = function() {
+				var b:String = "hi"; //!!!WILL BE RENAMED!!!
+			}
+		}
+	}
+Keep in mind that when local variables have the same name as global variables, it is OK as long as these local variables are in a normal function.

--If you receive an error try running the program with the command line in order to see debug traces and get an error report.
+- If you receive an error try running the program with the command line in order to see debug traces and get an error report.

 ----------
 Updates

-12 October 2012:	Make the Obfuscator ignore Anonymous functions instead of terminate.
+- 12 October 2012:	Make the Obfuscator ignore Anonymous functions instead of terminate.
+- 14 October 2012:	Added Vector Type safety support.

 ------------
 Unsupported: